Supervising your child online

 One of the most important habits to prevent online child sexual exploitation is online supervision or regular oversight of your child’s online activities.

 Online child sexual exploitation can happen if your child is using the internet alone or without supervision.
-This includes the potential for sharing self-generated child exploitation material, online grooming and engaging with offenders.
+This includes the potential for sharing self-generated child abuse material, online grooming and engaging with offenders.

 Supervision or oversight can be different for different families.
 It can also be different depending on your child’s age and what they do online.